-Each and every year, we are proud to offer our main High Holy Day Services on WICR 88.7-fm.
+Each and every year, we are proud to offer our main High Holy Day Services on WICR 88.7-FM.
 This year is no different.
-We will broadcast our regular services for Erev Rosh Hashanah, Rosh Hashanah Morning, Kol Nidre and Yom Kippur Morning, plus this year: our Yizkor service.
+We will broadcast our regular services for Erev Rosh Hashanah, Rosh Hashanah Morning, Kol Nidre and Yom Kippur Morning, plus this year we will continue to broadcast our Yizkor service.

-A Letter From Our Rabbi
+A Letter From Our Senior Rabbi